Security Best Practices

 Descope disable components not in use flows

-To disable an authentication method, navigate to the Authentication Methods page, and un-select Enable method at the top of the settings menu for each of the methods:
+To disable an authentication method, navigate to the Authentication Methods page, and unselect Enable method at the top of the settings menu for each method you would like to disable:

 Descope disable components not in use auth methods